+Mandatory registration
-Mandatory registration 40(1) A person must apply for registration if the person

-- (a) is qualified to meet the requirements of section 22(2) for registration as a regulated member, and - (b) intends to provide any or all of the following: - (i) professional services on public land; - (ii) the teaching of the practice of a regulated profession to regulated members and students of the regulated profession; - (iii) the supervision of regulated members who provide professional services on public land.

-(2) If the registrar is of the opinion that a person who is not a regulated member meets or may meet the requirements of subsection (1)(a) with respect to the college and provides any or all services described in subsection (1)(b), the registrar may give that person a written request to apply for registration.
+- 40(1) A person must apply for registration if the person - (a) is qualified to meet the requirements of section 22(2) for registration as a regulated member, and - (b) intends to provide professional services to the public or to supervise regulated members who provide professional services to the public. - (2) If the registrar is of the opinion that a person who is not a regulated member meets or may meet the requirements referred to in subsection (1)(a) and provides any or all services described in subsection (1)(b), the registrar may give that person a written request to apply for registration.

-(3) A person who receives a request under subsection (2) must give a complete application for registration, except for the application fee, to the registrar within 30 days of receiving the request and the application fee must be paid prior to registration.

-- (4) This section does not apply to a person who is - (a) a regulated member of another college, - (b) a student of a regulated profession, or - (c) authorized to provide any services referred to in subsection (1) pursuant to another enactment.
+- (3) A person who receives a request under subsection (2) must give a complete application for registration, except the application fee, to the registrar within 30 days after receiving the request, and the application fee must be paid before registration. - (4) This section does not apply to a person who - (a) is a student of the agrology profession, - (b) is authorized to provide any services referred to in subsection (1) pursuant to another enactment, or - (c) provides the professional services on land in which the person has a direct or indirect interest.